 Grit is a major problem within the anaerobic digestion of both food waste and sewage sludge.
-This type of material can include eggshells, bone lime, ash, glass and various other inert high-density materials.
-This grit, settles in the digester, reducing the capacity in the tank and therefore decreasing the digester’s efficiency.
+This type of material can include eggshells, bone, lime, ash, glass and various other inert high-density materials.
+Grit settles in the digester, reducing the capacity in the tank and therefore decreasing the digester’s efficiency.

 Digesters require regular cleaning to increase the retention time of bio-solids in the tank as well as reduce the costs of heating it.
 Removing grit increases digestion and the life of the sludge pumps and other parts.
 In-line grit- removal technology allows for grit to be removed from the AD processes, without the need to shut down.